TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

 .. class:: TextCalendar(firstweekday=0)

-   This class can be used to generate plain text calendars.
+   This kundi can be used to generate plain text calendars.

    :class:`TextCalendar` instances have the following methods: